enricopiseddu/lendingPool/README.md

 # A minimal implementation of Aave

 ## 1. Introduction and goal
 [Aave](https://github.com/aave/aave-protocol) is a protocol of Decentralized Finance (DeFi), deployed in the Ethereum blockchain in 2020 and based on the Lending Pool (LP) concept.
-Its market capitalization, given by the product between the number of tokens and the price, reached 7.58 billion dollars in May 2021, and from May 2022 it seems to be stable at around 1 billion dollars.
+According [CoinMarketCap](https://coinmarketcap.com/currencies/aave/) its market capitalization, given by the product between the number of tokens and the price, reached 7.58 billion dollars in May 2021, and from May 2022 it seems to be stable at around 1 billion dollars.

 LPs are “virtual places” where users can deposit and borrow (paying interests) different assets sending specific transactions to a smart contract that handles them.
 In general, the “deposit action” has no particular constraints while the “borrow action” is subject to some requirements: the most important is that the borrower must deposit a certain amount of collateral to cover his borrowing.
 In addition to these actions, Aave provides to users repayment, redeem and liquidation functionalities.
 Another Aave's features is the implementation of flash loans: they are loans where collateral is not used because the amount of value borrowed must be returned in the same transaction.